/5 BMW motorcycle muffler

 3. Total crap.
 Got mine from Motobins.
 Don’t buy them.
 I can’t wait for mine to wear out and warrant replacing.
 I bought a seat of Stainless Keihan header pipes and mufflers from Motobins a few years ago.
 I put them on my fully restored 77 R100s.
 How can I put this nicely…?….
 Total crap!
 Waste of money.
 Mine don’t clean up. period. honestly, I think I got a bum set.
 Josh

 JC Whitney, made in the USA??
 See below.
 They have a BMW looking muffler that will bolt on and is very cheap.
+Good luck to finding them on the huge website.

 Photo by Valkernaut, thanks